All Articles

 ISO, HACCP, and GMP in Nicotine Manufacturing: A Compliance Overview

 Three letters get thrown around a lot in nicotine sourcing conversations: ISO, HACCP, GMP.
 Buyers often treat them as interchangeable proof of quality.
-They're not.
+They are not.
 Each certification covers a different failure mode.
 A manufacturer with all three has closed the most common gaps.
 A manufacturer missing one has left a specific door open.

 ISO 9001: The Management System